2nd Battalion, 7th Marines: The Gulf War and the 1990s

-Iraq 2003-2007
+Iraq War (2003–2007)

 During the 2003 invasion of Iraq, 2/7 was stop-moved in Okinawa until the Summer of 2003.
 The battalion deployed in February 2004 in support of Operation Iraqi Freedom (OIF).
-They were among the first Marines redeployed to the country after the initial invasion, and lost eight Marines during that deployment.
+They were among the first marines redeployed to the country after the initial invasion, and lost eight marines during that deployment.
 The battalion deployed in support of OIF for the second time from July 2005 to January 2006.
-They operated in the Al-Anbar Province and suffered 13 Marines killed in action.
+They operated in the Al-Anbar Province and suffered 13 marines killed in action.
 The battalion was again deployed to Al-Anbar from January to August 2007.
-During this third Iraq deployment, 2/7 suffered 8 Marines killed in action.
-Marines from the battalion took part in Operation Vigilant Resolve< and Operation Alljah.
+During this third Iraq deployment, 2/7 suffered 8 marines killed in action.
+Marines from the battalion took part in Operation Vigilant Resolve and Operation Alljah.

-Afghanistan 2008, 2012-2013
+War in Afghanistan (2008, 2012–2013)

 2/7 deployed to Helmand and Farah Provinces, Afghanistan from April to December 2008.

 The battalion spearheaded the return of Marines to Afghanistan, and was engaged in heavy combat with insurgent elements throughout their deployment.